-- The required network adapters, and SCSI controllers are installed and connected to each system. - To prevent lost heartbeats on the private networks, and to prevent VCS from mistakenly declaring a system down, Veritas recommends disabling the Ethernet auto-negotiation options on the private network adapters.
-Contact the NIC manufacturer for details on this process.
-Veritas recommends removing Internet Protocol TCP/IP from private NICs to lower system overhead. - Verify that the public network adapters on each node use static IP addresses (DHCP is not supported) and name resolution is configured for each node. - Veritas recommends that you use three network adapters (two NICs exclusively for the VCS private network and one for the public network) per system.
+The required network adapters (NICs), and SCSI controllers are installed and connected to each system.

+- Disable the ethernet auto-negotiation options on the private NICs to prevent: - Loss of heartbeats on the private networks - VCS from mistakenly declaring a system as offline Contact the NIC manufacturer for details on this process. - Remove TCP/IP from the private NICs to lower system overhead. - Verify that the public network adapters on each node use static IP addresses (DHCP is not supported) and name resolution is configured for each node. - Veritas recommends that you use three network adapters (two NICs exclusively for the VCS private network and one for the public network) per system.
 You can implement the second private link as a low-priority link over a public interface.
 Route each private NIC through a separate hub or switch to avoid single points of failure.
 Veritas recommends that you disable TCP/IP from private NICs to lower system overhead.

-Note: If you wish to use Windows NIC teaming, you must select the Static Teaming mode.
+Teaming mode.
 Only the Static Teaming mode is currently supported.